patfiaux/CRSsim/README.md

 ```

 ## 1.2 Simulation quickstart with example data (Selection screen)
+The ouptu will be three files.
+One containg the information of all the simulated guides (chromosome, start, end, label), one containing the counts of each guide in each pool, and one containing the location of the simulated regulatory regions.

 ### 1.2.1.
 Source the script
 We recommend you move into the provided, empty, directory 'Example_simulations' to generate all files in there.
 ```